Gluing pseudo functors via $n$-fold categories: Preliminaries on -categories

 \section{Preliminaries on $2$-categories}

 In this section, we fix some conventions and notation on $2$-categories and record some preliminary results.
+In particular, we introduce the $2$-category of paths $\cT\cC$ in a $2$-category $\cC$ (Definition \ref{d.T0}), which allows one to straighten pseudo functors to $2$-functors.

-Throughout the article, we reserve the symbol $\simeq$ for isomorphisms.
-The symbol will not be used for equivalences or $2$-equivalences, which are instead stated verbally.
+Throughout the article, we reserve the symbol $\cong$ for isomorphisms.
+The symbol will not be used for equivalences or bi-equivalences, which are instead stated verbally.
+We denote categories by bold letters ($\bC$, $\bD$, etc.), $2$-categories by script letters ($\cC$, $\cD$, etc.), $n$-fold categories by blackboard bold letters ($\dC$, $\dD$, etc.).

-The notion of $2$-categories was introduced by Ehresmann \cite[note bibliographique, p.~324]{Ehr65} and B\'enabou \cite[p.~3824]{Benabou}.
-We generally adopt the conventions of \cite[Chapter~7]{Borceux} for basic concepts about $2$-categories.
-In particular, a $2$-functor is assumed to be strict and a pseudofunctor is not assumed to be strictly unital or strictly compatible with composition.
-A \emph{$2$-equivalence} is a pseudonatural functor $F\colon \cC\to \cD$ such that there exist a pseudonatural functor $G\colon \cD\to \cC$ and pseudonatural equivalences $\one_\cC\to GF$ and $FG\to \one_\cD$.
+The notion of $2$-category was introduced by Ehresmann \cite[note bibliographique, p.~324]{Ehr65} and B\'enabou \cite[p.~3824]{Benabou}.
+As in \cite[Chapter~7]{Borceux}, $2$-categories, $2$-functors, and $2$-natural transformations are assumed to be strict.
+Pseudo functor preserves composition and unit up to coherent invertible $2$-cells.
+A \emph{$2$-equivalence} is a $2$-functor $F\colon \cC\to \cD$ such that there exist a $2$-functor $G\colon \cD\to \cC$ and $2$-natural \emph{isomorphisms} $\one_\cC\cong GF$ and $FG\cong \one_\cD$.
 In this case we say that $F$ and $G$ are $2$-quasi-inverses of each other.
-We will use the term \emph{morphism} for $1$-cell of a $2$-category.
-As in \cite[Definition 1.4.26]{GabberR}, $2$-fiber products are taken in the weak sense.
+A \emph{bi-equivalence} is a pseudo functor $F\colon \cC\to \cD$ such that there exist a pseudo functor $G\colon \cD\to \cC$ and pseudo natural equivalences $\one_\cC\Rightarrow GF$ and $FG\Rightarrow \one_\cD$ (some authors refer to such pseudo functor as ``$2$-equivalence'' \cite[Corollary 1.5.26 (i)]{GabberR}).
+In this case we say that $F$ and $G$ are pseudo inverses of each other.
+We use the term \emph{morphism} for $1$-cell of a $2$-category.

+Let us recall the notion of pseudo fiber product in a $2$-category $\cC$, which is a type of ``$2$-limit'' in the terminology of \cite[Definition 1.6.1 (i)]{GabberR} or ``pseudo-bilimit'' in the terminology of \cite[Chaper~7]{Borceux}.
+Let $Z\xrightarrow{i}W\xleftarrow{p} Y$ be morphisms in $\cC$.
+For any object $X$ of $\cC$, consider the category $\cC(X,Z)\times_{\cC(X,W)}\cC(X,Y)$ of triples $(q,j,\alpha)$ as shown by the square